adamsoliev/bearblog/database_storage/blogpost.md

 The Log-Structured Hash (LSH) tables push the LSM idea to its extreme by dropping order maintenance entirely.
 Instead, they rely on an in-memory index, eg hash table, for efficient key-value lookups.
 New records are buffered in memory and then flushed to disk as new segments in a single, ever-growing log.

 This design makes writes almost entirely sequential, supporting extremely high ingest rates.
-The main downsides are inefficient range scans, which must either scan multiple log segments or resort to a full table scan, and higher memory amplification compared to LSM-trees, as the in-memory index must hold all keys. [^7]

-Faster [^8] and its follow ups are good examples of such a system.
+The main downsides are inefficient range scans, which must either scan multiple log segments or resort to a full table scan, and higher memory amplification compared to LSM-trees, as the in-memory index must hold all keys [^7].
+Faster and its follow ups are good examples of such a system [^8].

 ## <a id="olap" href="#table-of-contents">OLAP</a>